Este artículo está también disponible en / This post is also available in: Spanish

 Each November 25th is commemorated around the world the International Day for the Elimination of Violence against Women.
 On today’s blog, we would like to highlight the importance of urban policies to prevent violence against women in Latin America and the Caribbean (LAC).

 There is no shortage of official commitments to stop violence against women.
 At the international level, this purpose is explicitly upheld in relevant international agreements such as the United Nations (UN 2030 Agenda in Sustainable Development Goal 5, and the United Nations Declaration on the Elimination of Violence Against Women adopted by the United Nations General Assembly in 1993.
-Likewise, many Latin American and Caribbean countries have enacted similar laws and declarations, such as Argentina in 1980; Trinidad y Tobago in 196; Costa Rica in 1984; Mexico in 1989; Barbados in 1992; Haiti in 1994; Colombia and Ecuador, 1995; Honduras in 1997 and Brazil in 1998, among others.
+Likewise, many Latin American and Caribbean countries have enacted similar laws and declarations, such as Argentina in 1980; Costa Rica in 1984; Trinidad and Tobago in 1986; Mexico in 1989; Barbados in 1992; Haiti in 1994; Colombia and Ecuador, 1995; Honduras in 1997 and Brazil in 1998, among others.

 However, despite this robust body of laws, violence against women is endemic in many parts of the world and in our region.
 In this sense, while these agreements are adopted at the international or national level, local authorities are responsible for enacting many of the actions required to put an end this type of violence